itziaroh/buscador-peliculas/README.md

 In this app you are able to look up the detail of every result and add to favourites that ones you likes the most and check them out whenever you want.

 ## Tech stack
--React.js
--JavaScript
+- React.js
+- Redux & redux-saga
+- JavaScript
--Bulma (CSS framework)
+- Bulma (CSS framework)

 ## The project in your computer
 Also, you can run this project on your own computer.
 You only have to:
 1. Clone the repository (git clone)
 2. Install the dependencies (npm install)
 3. Start the localhost (npm start)

+*Note: this project is still under construction.